Practical and accurate density functionals for transition-metal heterogeneous catalysis: Conclusions

 \section{Conclusions}

-In summary, we introduce a framework for generating improved density functional approximations to study adsorption on metallic surfaces, where a hybrid or double-hybrid DFA is evaluated non-self-consistently on GGA densities.
+In summary, we introduce a framework for generating accurate and affordable density functional approximations to study heterogeneous catalysis on transition-metal surfaces, where a hybrid or double-hybrid DFA is evaluated non-self-consistently with GGA orbitals.
 We have proposed two DFAs within this framework: the hybrid hBEEF-vdW@BEEF-vdW and the double-hybrid dhBEEF-vdW@BEEF-vdW.
-We show that hBEEF-vdW@BEEF-vdW resolves qualitative challenges within standard self-consistent hybrid density functionals, predicting the correct CO adsorption site on Pt(111) while providing improved adsorption energies and reaction barriers over BEEF-vdW, considered the current workhorse method for metallic surfaces.
-We find that dhBEEF-vdW@BEEF-vdW can achieve transition metal chemical accuracy on this large dataset of adsorption energies, together with a further improvement in reaction barriers.
+We show that hBEEF-vdW@BEEF-vdW resolves qualitative challenges within standard self-consistent hybrid density functionals, predicting the correct CO adsorption site on Pt(111) while providing improved performance on 39 adsorption energies and 17 barrier heights over BEEF-vdW, considered the current workhorse DFA for metallic surfaces.
+We find that dhBEEF-vdW@BEEF-vdW can achieve transition metal chemical accuracy on this large dataset of adsorption energies, together with a further improvement in barrier heights.
 These improvements to the reaction barriers on transition metal surfaces are demonstrated to be for the right reasons, yielding better gas-phase barrier heights, non-covalent interactions, and surface energies.

-The framework has been implemented as an easy-to-use recipe in the QuAcc computational workflow library~\cite{rosenQuaccQuantumAccelerator2024}, enabling high-throughput calculations across diverse metal surfaces.
-We anticipate that these functionals will provide improved and reliable descriptions of metal surfaces at practical cost, with ample scope for further development within this framework.
+Their practical utility and low computational cost make these DFAs well suited for studying more complex adsorption reactions~\cite{silbaughEnergiesFormationReactions2016,campbellExperimentalEnergiesFormation2025a} or to compare against accurate experimental barrier heights~\cite{nitzThermalRatesHightemperature2024,nitzExperimentalBenchmarkBarrier2025}.
+These qualities, together with its high accuracy, also makes them ideal for training reliable machine-learning interatomic potentials.
+To promote adoption and further development, this framework has been implemented as a user-friendly recipe in the QuAcc computational workflow library~\cite{rosenQuaccQuantumAccelerator2024}, enabling high-throughput calculations across diverse metal surfaces.
+More broadly, this formalism opens a new avenue for DFA development for transition-metal surfaces, long dominated by GGAs and meta-GGAs, with substantial flexibility for further improvement.